This is the manifesto of enlightened individualism.

 Same as above.

-Starting from cynicism will cure many of the sheep’s pitfalls, as well as protecting you from manipulation and the most harmful pulls of idealism.
+Starting from cynicism will cure many of the sheep’s pitfalls, as well as protect you from manipulation and the most harmful pulls of idealism.

 Same movie as the manipulative marine earlier.